felixboelter/felixboelter/README.md

 :chart_with_upwards_trend: I am interested in Deep Learning, Computer Vision, Optimisation using Artificial Intelligence, and Robotics.

-:handshake: Always happy to work on projects, you can reach out to me via [LinkedIn](https://www.linkedin.com/in/felixboelter/) or e-mail: felix.boelter@gmail.com.
+:handshake: Always happy to work on projects, you can reach out to me via [LinkedIn](https://www.linkedin.com/in/felixboelter/).